 For egress (outbound) rules, the target parameter specifies the source instances for traffic; you cannot use the source parameter.
 You specify the destination by using the destination parameter.

 The source parameter is only applicable to ingress rules.
-It must be exactly one of the following:
+It must be one of the following:

 Source IP ranges: You can specify ranges of IP addresses as sources for packets.
-The ranges can include addresses inside your VPC network and those outside of it.
-Source IP ranges can be used to define sources both inside and outside of GCP.
+The ranges can include addresses inside your VPC network and addresses outside it.
+Source IP ranges can be used to define sources both inside and outside Google Cloud.

 Source tags: You can define the source for packets as the primary internal IP address of the network interface of VM instances in the same VPC network, identifying those source instances by a matching network tag.
 Source tags only apply to traffic sent from the network interface of another applicable instance in your VPC network.
 A source tag cannot control packets whose sources are external IP addresses, even if the external IP addresses belong to instances.
-See VPC Quotas and Limits for the maximum number of source tags you can apply per firewall rule.
+For the maximum number of source tags that you can apply per firewall rule, see VPC resource quotas.

 Source service accounts: You can define the source for packets as the primary internal IP address of the network interface of instances in the same VPC network, identifying those source instances by the service accounts they use.
 Source service accounts only apply to traffic sent from the network interface of another applicable instance in your VPC network.
 A source service account cannot control packets whose sources are external IP addresses, even if the external IP addresses belong to instances.
-See VPC Quotas and Limits for the maximum number of source service accounts you can apply per firewall rule.
+For the maximum number of source service accounts that you can apply per firewall rule, see VPC resource quotas.